There are many different options and learning routes available for young people with special educational needs after leaving secondary school.

 What support will there be for me?

 All employers and colleges have a duty to make adjustments for people with disabilities and additional needs, and will be able to provide additional support during your course.
-There is usually a learning support specialist at each college or training provider, who you will be able to go to for support and advice.
+There will be a earning support specialist at each college or training provider, who you will be able to go to for support and advice.

-For loads of information and advice around education, moving into adulthood and Suffolk's Local Offer for young people with additional needs or disabilities, check out the Access Unlimited website.
+For loads of information and advice around education, moving into adulthood and general support visit Suffolk's Local Offer website for young people with additional needs or disabilities.